Vinod-Ghanchi/CovidDataExploration/README.md

 ## How to Use

 1. **Database Setup**:
-   - Make sure you have access to the PortfolioProject database.
+   - Make sure you have access to the database.
    - Execute the SQL scripts in the `SQLScripts` folder to create the necessary tables or views.

 2. **Running Queries**: